rspeicher/hubstar/README.md

 ## How does it work?

-After signing in to HubStar with your GitHub account and installing a browser extension, you'll notice a new section next to the fork and watch sections on any GitHub repository page:
+After signing in to HubStar with your GitHub account and installing a browser extension, you'll notice a new button next to the fork and watch button on any GitHub repository page:

 ![](http://f.cl.ly/items/1W08032V3h1113170C3Z/HubStar.jpg)

-The new **star icon** works just like the fork and watch icons you're used to using on GitHub.
-Click the star to remember it for later, click it again to stop.
+The new **star button** works just like the fork and watch buttons you're used to using on GitHub.
+Click the star to remember it for later, click it again to forget it.

 ## Security & Privacy